frequency-chain/docs/pages/Basics/Overview.md

 **Batching**

 Frequency's data-focused, non-financial use cases allow for parallel transactions in batches.
-Verification may be done asychronously at read time or write time.
+Verification may be done asynchronously at read time or write time.
 This allows Providers to batch and publish a lot of data off chain at once--a key requirement for managing transaction costs as well as scaling.